Trenčín, Slovakia - Things to Do in Trenčín

 Roman inscription rock

-Mierové námestie cafés
+Mierové námestie morning market

 Getting There